-- The University Supervisor assigns the grade based on the intern meeting the above course requirements, as well as all requirements stipulated in the Internship Manual, from University Supervisors, and the Internship Coordinator.
-The grade will be either 'Satisfactory' (S) (reflecting a C grade or better for undergraduates) or a 'No Credit' (NC, which is equivalent to a failing grade).
-Note that a passing grade does not only depend on the completion of the 400 hours, but the timeliness of fulfilling all requirements. - Any intern receiving a NC grade for their overall performance in their internship program

-- will be required to begin a new internship, including re-enrollment and repayment for the 12-credit hours. - An 'Incomplete' (IN) grade may be assigned until all course work requirements are completed and submitted to the University Supervisor, who is responsible for overseeing the internship.
-Once all requirements have been met, the University Supervisor changes the 'Incomplete' grade to 'Satisfactory' by submitting a Change of Grade Form to the Registrar.
-Credits for this course count toward General Education and Professional Course work for graduation requirements. - Note that if a student receives an incomplete grade, he/she will not be able to graduate at the end of the semester in which he is currently enrolled for the internship, and will have to apply for graduation in the following semester.
-Also note that there could be additional charges incurred.
-Students are required to contact the registrar's office for full details on the implications of not graduating in the semester originally indicated.
+- The University Supervisor assigns the grade based on the intern/student meeting the course requirements described above, as well as all requirements stipulated in the Internship Manual, provided by the University Supervisors, and/or by the Internship Coordinator. - The grade will be either 'Satisfactory' (S) (reflecting a C grade or better for undergraduates) or a 'No Credit' (NC, which is equivalent to a failing grade). - Note that a passing grade does not depend solely on the completion of the 400 hours, but the timeliness of fulfilling all requirements. - Any intern receiving a NC grade for their overall performance in their internship course will be required to begin a new internship, including re-enrollment and repayment for the 12-credit hours. - An 'Incomplete' (IN) grade may be assigned until all course work requirements are fulfilled and submitted to the University Supervisor, in the case of a documented emergency. - Students who receive an Incomplete grade will have to meet the remaining requirements within the time stipulated by the University Supervisor and/or the Internship Coordinator in order to have it changed to a passing grade, or they will receive a failing grade and thus have to re-do their internship.